isomerpages/moe-yishunsec/_the-yss-experience/DSA to Yishun Secondary.md

 * Training to be a student conductor (Choir and Concert Band)
 * Participation in local music festivals and competitions

+**Pop Music Performance and Music Creation**

+* Music Production and Song Writing Workshop with professional music producer.
+* Performances within and outside of school
+* Performance at YSS Arts Extravaganza
+* Participation in local music festivals and competitions
+* Masterclass for voice projection, singing, and stage presence
+* Exposure to Sonic Arts and Music Week

+The Applied Learning Programme (ALP) in Yishun Secondary is Sonic Arts (Music, Media and Technology), which is infused in our curriculum and Performing Arts CCAs.

 **Selection Criteria:**

 * Demonstrate aptitude and passion in Music